Local Density-Based Anomaly Score Normalization for Domain Generalization: Experimental results

 The second main observation is that optimal hyperparameter values are strongly dataset-dependent and partly embedding-dependent.
-Although there are several cases where increasing the hyperparameter slightly improves the performance, e.g., for OpenL3-raw and BEATs-raw on the DCASE2020 dataset, these improvements are not consistent on all datasets.
+Although there are several cases where increasing the hyperparameter slightly improves the performance, e.g., for OpenL3-raw, BEATs-raw, and EAT-raw on the DCASE2020 dataset or for all embedding models on the DCASE2025 development set, these improvements are not consistent on all datasets.
 This is particularly evident on the evaluation set of the DCASE2024 dataset, where performance drops rapidly when increasing the value of $K$ and $r$.
 In contrast, very small values lead to consistent improvements in performance.
 Thus, we recommend being conservative and only using a single sample to define the local density, i.e., $K=1$ or $r=0$ without additional prior knowledge.
-Not that these numbers are different from the results presented in \cite{wilkinghoff2024keeping}, as the results presented here are based on the official performance metric of the DCASE Challenge, while a simplified performance measure was used in \cite{wilkinghoff2024keeping}.
+Note that these numbers are different from the results presented in \cite{wilkinghoff2024keeping}, as the results presented here are based on the official performance metric of the DCASE Challenge, while a simplified performance measure was used in \cite{wilkinghoff2024keeping}.